 Vesting - Participants are immediately 100% vested in their contributions and the associated net earnings.
-Vesting in the Company's matching contribution is based on the participant's years of service.
+Prior to April 1, 2015, vesting in the Company's matching contribution was based on the participant's years of service.
 A year of vesting service is defined as a period of service of 365 days, with less than whole year periods of service aggregated on the basis of days.
-The following schedule describes the vesting percentages for participants.
+The following schedule describes the vesting percentages for participants prior to April 1, 2015.